Tensors from Scratch #2: Elementwise operations and Broadcasting

 However, when we perform binary operations between two tensors we need to keep in mind, the shapes of both the tensors.
 In most cases, we can successfully perform binary operations when the shapes of two tensors are the equal.
 The equality of two shapes is defined as follows:

-For any two shapes and when the entry (value) at axis/position in the first shape is equal to the entry (value) at the axis/position in the second shape, then the two shapes are said to be equal.
+For any two shapes S1 and S2 when the entry (value) at ith axis/position in the first shape is equal to the entry (value) at the ith axis/position in the second shape, then the two shapes are said to be equal.

 Example 1: The shapes given below that correspond to rank-4 tensors are equal.